raffitch/flowmeter/README.md

 grams or elapsed seconds.
 Auto‑stop ends a run if the selected sensor doesn't change for about a second.

+Pressing **Reset** clears the current run.
+When the scale sensor is selected it also tares the HX711 so the weight reading returns to zero.

 Plotly is used for plotting, providing zoomable curves and hover details.
 Each run is drawn as a separate trace with its pressure and regulator version in the legend so multiple runs overlay for easy comparison, and completed runs are